Covid-19 Information for Registration Programs.

 14. What will you be doing to ensure lunch is taken safely on camp?

 On any camp program lunch will be taken with your child’s group.
 Each group will be spread across the facility to avoid groups coming into contact with each other.
-Social distancing will be adhered to within each group.
 There will be no sharing of any food or drink.